KxSystems/nano/README.md

 We detail each test in the next section.

 ### CPU (`cpu.q`)
    1. starts a few tests on in-memory lists that mainly stresses the CPU and memory.
-The small (16k long) and mid-length (32M long) long lists probably reside in CPU caches.
+It uses tiny, small (16k long), medium and large vectors fitting into L1, L2, L3 caches and into memory.
 Test include
       * creating random permutation
       * sorting
       * calculating deltas